-Material Lines Was the college with the 21

-PORTFOLIO DE RESPONSIBILITY EVIDENCE Budget and Treasury
+Budget and Treasury

-PORTFOLIO DE EVIDENCE Indigent register
+A control control control Indigent

-BUDGET OPEX
+4. 3.
+3. OPEX

-CORRECTIVE N/A
+N/A

-PEASON FOR VARIANCE N/A
+N/A

-POT9/20 A OT15/AL FOR TOTAL FOR THE MEASON with FBW by June 2020 Target achieved 2 x reports compiled and indigent register updated by June 2020
+with FBW by June 2020 Target achieved 2 x reports compiled and indigent register updated by June 2020

-ANUJALTARBETT PERFORMANCE INDIGATOR 2 x reports compiled and indigent register updated by June 2020
+2 x reports compiled and indigent register updated by June 2020

-ACTUAL Indigent register updated 2018/19
+Indigent register updated 2018/19

-KEYRERFORMANGE INDIGATOR Number of reports on indigent management by June 2020
+Number of reports on indigent management by June 2020

-Locchign BLM
+BLM

-SIFATEGIC To provide free basic services to the deserving customers
+To provide free basic services to the deserving customers

-PROJECT DEFAUS.
-PROJECT Identification and registration of indigent beneficiaries
+Identification and registration of indigent beneficiaries

-PROJECT Free basic Services
+Free basic Services

-SIBOS BSID 27
+BSID 27